AlexanderLindsay/AlexanderLindsay.github.io/_posts/2016-06-20-markets-of-discord-part-two.md

 }
 ```

-Rather than go through all the command code right here *(I am going to post the code on github within a day or so)*, but I do want to explain the basic structure.
+Rather than go through all the command code right here *(I am going to post the code on github within a day or so EDIT: [Here](https://github.com/AlexanderLindsay/PredictionMarketBot))*, but I do want to explain the basic structure.

 ```c#
 var service = Client.GetService<CommandService>();